[Video Guide] How to Fix Galaxy S7 Won't Turn On Issue Easily?

-Unfortunately, if your S7 won't turn on even after wiping the Cached data, there is only one thing left to do.
+Unfortunately, if your S7 won't turn on even after wiping the cached data, there is only one thing left to do.

 Performing a factory reset or hard reset must be your last resort because this method deletes all content and settings stored on your phone.

-Note: Data backed up on Google Account can be retrieved by signing in, but other files get deleted forever so make sure you backup all your data before adopting this technique.
+Note: Data backed up on Google Account can be retrieved by signing in, but other files get deleted forever, so make sure you backup all your data before adopting this technique.

-Then, wait for the process to get over and you will see that the phone will automatically reboot.
+Then, wait for the process to get over, and you will see that the phone will automatically reboot.

-Finally, set-up your Galaxy S7 from scratch.
+Finally, set up your Galaxy S7 from scratch.

 Factory resetting solves the problem 9 out of 10 times.
-It erases all your data and requires you to set-up your phone, but that is a small price to pay.
+It erases all your data and requires you to set up your phone, but that is a small price to pay.

-For most of us, Samsung Galaxy S7 won't turn on the issue might seem irreparable, but it is indeed a fixable problem.
+For most of us, Samsung Galaxy S7 won't turn on the issue that might seem irreparable, but it is indeed a fixable problem.
 Whenever you feel my Galaxy S7 won't turn on, don’t hesitate and follow the instructions given in this article.
 These tips have helped many who vouch for their effectiveness.
 Also, it is always better to try and solve the problem yourself before seeking professional help and technical assistance.
 So go ahead and try any of the 5 methods given above when your S7 does not boot up.
 If you find these solutions useful, we hope you do suggest them to your near and dear ones as well.